pocoapocostudio/website/content/blog/goodbye-wordpress.md

 Soon the VVS theme will be available for download.
 I am a little hesitant to release the code in its current state.
 I did a lot of testing, but not quite enough to be satisfied that it appears correctly for most users in most contexts.
 I also would like to get the theme professionally evaluated for accessibility.
 I did my best to ensure it meets the standards, but without feedback from disabled users it's difficult for me to know whether my implementations of the standards are useful.

-Meanwhile, you can grab the theme from this site's Github repo.
+Meanwhile, you can grab the theme from <a href="https://github.com/bpliston/brianliston.com/tree/master/themes/vvs">this site's Github repo</a>.
 Feedback appreciated!